May 20th

 Explore this year’s themed lunch discussions led by industry leaders, where executives engage in focused conversations over a meal, discussing topics they’re passionate about alongside their peers.

-Product Stewardship Best Practices that Drive Performance and Improve Patient Outcomes
+Product Stewardship Best Practices that Drive Performance and Improve Patient Outcomes in the Age of New Modalities

 Vinod Bulusu